 This summer rescue the paperboard tubes from your recycling bin and transform them into toys, animals, action figures, and even crowns worthy of royalty.
 Here are several crafts you can make starting with a single tube, scissors, and art supplies you probably already have on hand.
 Who knew that the humble paperboard tube found snuggled in the middle of rolls of toilet paper and paper towel rolls could ignite such creativity!

 • Princess Crowns: Ready to pretend you’re a royal for the day?
-Gather a tube for each member of your royal family, a pencil, scissors, paints or markers, a hole-punch, and ribbon or other type of string.
+Gather a tube for each member of your royal family, a pencil, scissors, paints or markers, a hole-punch, and ribbon or another type of string.

 Decide which end of the tube will be the top.
 Using the pencil sketch out where the pointed triangles of the crown will be.
 Or, cut out the triangle shapes free hand for uneven points that will add a bit of whimsy to your crown.
 Decorate the outside the crown using paints, markers, or even gluing on gold scraps of tissue paper.
 Let the paints and glue dry thoroughly.

 Use a hole-punch to make two holes towards the bottom of the crown.
 One should be on the far left, and the other on the far right, directly opposite of the first.
 Tie some ribbon to each end.
-Crown your royals by placing the crown and tying the ribbon so that the crown fits like a little party hat.
+Crown your Royals by placing the crown and tying the ribbon so that the crown fits like a little party hat.

 • Personalized Action Figure: Since the paperboard tubes can stand up on their own, they make an ideal base for a custom, personalized action figure.
 You’ll need a tube, scrap paper, and pictures clearly showing the head of a friend or family member.
 Cut out the heads of the people you want to make an action figure of.
-Use scrap paper to make clothing or draw funny bodies, then glue those on to the tubes.
+Use scrap paper to make clothing or draw funny bodies, then glue those onto the tubes.